KhaledAjaj2026/DSA-tracker-react/README.md

 # DSA Problem Tracker - React Migration

 A dedicated tracker for all DSA problems solved, presented as a table of problems.
+Uses localStorage to store data on machine.

+## How to Use

+Time yourself while solving DSA questions.
+Once completed, enter the following:

+- Question (name of the problem)
+- Source (e.g. LeetCode #258, CTCI #64, G4G)
+- Categories (e.g. arrays, two-pointers, DFS/BFS)
+- Difficulty (easy/medium/hard)
+- Date (mm/dd/yyyy)
+- Time (minutes to solve question)

+Then click the 'Enter' button and see your data inserted into the table below.
+Table data remains on localStorage.

 ## Lessons Learned